 Artist: Kerrie Warren

-In December 2016 Warren exhibited Impermanence in the Victorian College of the Arts ‘Masters Exhibition’ – a large scale installation which explored life’s delicate balance, its vulnerable fragility and sublime impermanence.
-A true celebration of her work and research to date.
+In December 2016 Warren exhibited Impermanence in the Victorian College of the Arts ‘Masters Exhibition’.
+A large scale installation which explored life’s delicate balance, its vulnerable fragility and sublime impermanence – a true celebration of her work and research.

-Settled now in West Gippsland, Kerrie Warren enjoys a peaceful country lifestyle whilst focusing on her visual arts practice – driven by the need to create and an ever evolving philosophy behind the work…
+Settled now in West Gippsland, Kerrie Warren enjoys a peaceful country lifestyle whilst focusing on her visual arts practice – driven by the need to create and contemplate the ever evolving philosophy behind her work.